 Imagine you're feeling under the weather and decide to look up your symptoms online.
 You're not alone.
 In fact, you're part of a massive group – up to 75% of adults in the USA turn to the internet for health information.
 That's three out of four people trusting healthcare websites with their health concerns.

 In the past, projects related to healthcare organizations were approached in two ways.
-You either got a clunky website with an outdated design that is difficult to use for potential patients, or a stylish healthcare business website that serves as a business card, but fails to provide fresh content to its clients.
+You either got a clunky website that looked and worked like it was put together a decade prior, or a stylish healthcare business website that served as a business card, but failed to provide its visitors with informative content.

 Modern healthcare web design requires something more than that.